RepoMining/SimilarityCal/README.md

 ![image.png](./assets/1691748188851-image.png)

-The perdormance of single embedding classifier is not good.
+The performance of a single embedding classifier is not good, but training accuracies are available, so all of embedding can be kept in repo embedding to train the models.

 | Embedding type | Train accuracy | Train loss | Valid accuracy | Valid loss |